Testing the model using the model.

 Cracking open a model with no tools

 Now back to the real world.
 You are running the numbers on a model regarding data you have collected.
 To keep this simple, let's say that you're running an Ordinary Least Squares regression on a data set of canned pear sales and education levels.
-You have the data set, then run OLS to produce a set of coefficients, β, and p-values indicating the odds that the βs are different from zero.
+You have the data set, then run OLS to produce a set of coefficients, $\beta$, and $p$-values indicating the odds that the $\beta$s are different from zero.

-Those p-values are generated using exactly the procedure listed above: assume a distribution of the βs, write down its CDF, then measure how much of the CDF you assumed lies between zero and β.
+Those $p$-values are generated using exactly the procedure listed above: assume a distribution of the $\beta$s, write down its CDF, then measure how much of the CDF you assumed lies between zero and $\beta$.

 We're still assuming a can opener.
-We used the assumptions of the model--that errors are normally distributed with mean zero and a variance that is a function of the data--to state the confidence with which we believe the very same model.
+We used the assumptions of the model—that errors are normally distributed with mean zero and a variance that is a function of the data—to state the confidence with which we believe the parameters of the very same model.

-To make this as clear as possible: we used the model assumptions to write down a probability function, then used that probability function to test the model.
-This is exactly how out blog author turned no information at all into an odds measured to five decimal places.
-But making an assumption does not add information.
+To make this as clear as possible: we used the model assumptions to write down a probability function, then used that probability function to parts of test the model.
+But making an assumption about probabilities does not add information.

 Pick up any empirically-oriented journal, and in every paper, this is how the confidence intervals will be reported, by assuming that the model is true with certainty and can be used to objectively state probabilities about its own veracity.